 - 95%+ of viewing is on-demand (not linear FAST channels)

-- Nearly 1 in 4 viewers watch Tubi Originals
+- Nearly one in four viewers watch Tubi Originals

 - 4-6 minutes of ads per hour (vs. 16+ minutes on traditional TV)